noClaps/zed-minimal/crates/assistant_tools/src/edit_agent/evals/fixtures/zode/prompt.md

 > [!IMPORTANT]
 > We highly encourage you use the streaming [Messages API](#streaming-responses) for longer running requests.

-We do not recommend setting a large `max_tokens` values without using streaming.
-Some networks may drop idle connections after a certain period of time, which can cause the request to fail or [timeout](#timeouts) without receiving a response from Anthropic.

 This SDK will also throw a `ValueError` if a non-streaming request is expected to be above roughly 10 minutes long.
 Passing `stream=True` or [overriding](#timeouts) the `timeout` option at the client or request level disables this error.